avinassh/blag/content/posts/rc-day-15.md

 		return
 	# the node is an internal node. so we find an appropriate place to insert
 	# it is possible that the child node we picked is full already.
 So, we will call split_node on it and then insert
-	# TODO: find the child node to insert, it should be key < child.key
+	# TODO: find the child node to insert; it should be key < child.key
 	child = node.children[i]
 	if child.is_full():
 		split_child(node, i)